AdaptableTools/example-adaptable-angular-aggrid/README.md

 # AdapTable Angular 10 Example App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0 using AdapTable v8

 Note: 9 is the minimium Angular version required for using Adaptable 7.0 and higher.

-The small app contains 2 themes to demonstration how you can use the `@adaptabletools/adaptable-angular-aggrid` component with custom system themes.

 ## Installation